 Anna Stavrakopoulou (PhD Harvard) is Assistant Professor of Theater Studies at Aristotle University of Thessaloniki (Greece).
 Her current research focuses on historical and theoretical topics related to post-Renaissance European comedy, with a special interest on the Ottoman-Greek theatrical cross-fertilization.

-CHS Fellows in Digital Humanities
+CHS Fellow in Digital Humanities

-CHS Fellows in Educational Management
+CHS Associate in Educational Management

 Christos Giannopoulos (PhD University of Ioannina) is the Executive Manager of CHS-Greece.
 From 2001-07, he worked on many University of Ioannina projects (co-funded by the EU and the Greek State), and he was tenured in 2007 by the University’s Central Office of Administration.
 His cooperation with Harvard and the CHS started in 2003, when he received a full scholarship for participating in the Harvard Summer School Program in Greece.
 Christos served as the program's coordinator for three years (2005, 2007, 2008).
 In 2008, he resigned from his position at Ioannina to become the executive manager of CHS-Greece.